thirdweb-example/smart-wallet-react/README.md

 ## Environment Variables

 To run this project, you will need to add environment variables.
-Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+Check the `.env.example` file for all the environment variables required and add it to `.env` file or set them up on your hosting provider.

 ## Running the project